-In the following pages, you will find a gallery of images including Hernando's recent art exhibitions, paintings, works on paper, works on wood, sculptural installations, prints, textile art and poetry.
+In the gallery pages, you will find a gallery of images including Hernando's recent art installations, paintings, works on paper, works on wood, sculptural installations, prints, textile art and poetry.